Contributing Gear Writer

 The best beach coolers come in various sizes, shapes, and designs — invariably, what’s best for you depends on your use.
 Choosing the right one can make or break your beach day.
 Here are some of the key factors to consider when purchasing a beach cooler.

 Capacity and Size: The capacity of the cooler will determine how much food and drink you can carry with you to the beach.
-If you’re planning a day trip with family or friends, a larger cooler will be necessary.
-However, if you’re going alone, a smaller cooler will suffice.
+If you’re planning a day trip with family or friends, a larger cooler like the RTIC 110 Ultra-Tough Cooler or Pelican Elite 65 Wheeled will be necessary.
+However, if you’re going alone, a smaller cooler such as the ICEMULE Jaunt will suffice.
 Consider how much space you have in your vehicle for the cooler and how far you’ll have to carry it from the car to the beach.

 Insulation: The insulation is what keeps your drinks and snacks cold.
-Look for coolers with thick walls and lids to ensure maximum insulation.
-Some coolers also have additional insulation layers to keep the cold in and the heat out, such as air pockets in ICEMULE’s designs.
+Look for coolers with thick, rotomolded walls and lids such as the YETI Roadie 48 to ensure maximum insulation.
+Some coolers also have additional insulation layers to keep the cold in and the heat out, such as air pockets in the ICEMULE Boss.

 Portability: Beach coolers can be heavy and difficult to move around.
-Look for coolers with wheels or handles for easy transportation.
-A cooler with a shoulder strap or backpack-style straps can also make it easier to carry.
+Look for coolers with wheels or handles for easy transportation, like the RTIC 52 QT Ultra-Light Wheeled.
+A cooler with a shoulder strap or backpack-style straps (like the ICEMULE Boss) can also make it easier to carry through soft sand.

 Durability: Beach coolers are often exposed to the sun, sand, and water.
-Look for coolers made of durable materials like high-density polyethylene, which can withstand the elements.
+Look for coolers made of durable materials that can withstand the elements.
+The standard has been set with rotomolded plastic (such as the YETI Roadie 48 or RTIC 110 Ultra-Tough Cooler).
 Many coolers these days are also designed with rust-resistant hardware, which can help prolong their lifespan.

-Additional Features: Some coolers come with additional features like built-in bottle openers, cup holders, or even Bluetooth speakers.
+Additional Features: Some coolers come with additional features like built-in bottle openers (RTIC 52 QT Ultra-Light Wheeled), cup holders (optional on the YETI Roadie 48), or even power (Anker EverFrost).
 While these features can be convenient, they may also add to the price of the cooler.
 Consider which features are most important to you before making a purchase.

-Price: As you have seen here, beach coolers can come in a wide range of prices, from the price of a couple movie tickets to the price of a plane ticket (or more!).
+Price: As you have seen here, beach coolers can come in a wide range of prices, from the price of a couple of movie tickets (our best budget pick, the Maelstrom Backpack Cooler, is about $40) to the price of a plane ticket (or more!).
 Consider your budget and how often you plan to use the cooler before making a purchase.

 we reviewed the best beach coolers and found the Icemule Jaunt to be a great packable backpack option.